msgpo/boot-camps/shell/Readme.md

     ls -l ../smallest

-You will see that the file name is green and the permissions have changed.
+You will see that the file name is lime green and the permissions have changed.
 Congratulations, you just created your first shell script!

 # Searching files